 She is still friends with Elizabeth a year later:

 In another letter to Emily Davies, 19th October 1861.

 "...
 We have been to Huxley's first lecture on physiology this evening, and after it was over Miss Drewry, Miss Jex-Blake and the Misses Octavia and Miranda Hill came in and spent an hour with me...
 Miss Drewry dined here and went with me.
 She and the others have been having some metaphysical discussion on the origin of evil and individual responsibility."

-Was the Huxley who gave the lecture Thomas Henry Huxley, sometimes called 'Darwin's Bulldog'?
+The T H Huxley who gave the lecture was Thomas Henry Huxley, sometimes called 'Darwin's Bulldog'?